Lee Lynch (footballer): FC Arizona

 In March 2018, Lynch signed for FC Arizona of the National Premier Soccer League in America.

 Return to Sligo Rovers

 In July 2018, Lynch re-signed for Sligo Rovers.

 Larne

 Lynch joined Larne in January 2019 and helped the club to the 2018–19 NIFL Championship title.

 Coleraine

 Lynch joined Coleraine in June 2022 for an undisclosed sum.

+Treaty United

+On 3 July 2024, Lynch returned to his hometown of Limerick, signing for League of Ireland First Division side Treaty United.

 International

 Lynch has two underage caps for Ireland coming at under-17 level.
 He scored twice on his debut against Finland.
 He has also been called up to under-18 and under-19 squads.

 Personal life

-He is the cousin of Jack Lynch who is also a professional footballer, having played for League of Ireland clubs Waterford, Cobh Ramblers, Galway United & Treaty United, where he is currently playing and is also the club's first ever captain.
+He is the cousin of Jack Lynch who is also a professional footballer, having played for League of Ireland clubs Waterford, Cobh Ramblers, Galway United & Treaty United, where he is who plays and is also the club's first ever captain.